Facilitator-Cards/facilitator-cards/content/blog/the-power-of-analogies.md

 If you want to see how we introduce Analogies and some of the discussions that follow, the clip below taken from our March Playground will let you do just that!

-{{ youtube VQztKtw8Ae0?t=291 }}
+{{ youtube VQztKtw8Ae0 }}

 Analogies are super flexible in their application and are a great way to break up discussions, get everyone thinking in a new way.
-Plus it’s always a great way to identify your funniest participants *wink*.
+Plus it’s always a great way to identify your funniest participants _wink_.